 The damages associated with Zimmerman’s death include medical expenses, funeral expenses, consequential damages, attorneys fees and pain and suffering, the claim said.

 City Attorney Mike Rankin has previously told the Star that he is unable to comment on pending litigation.
-Angelica Zimmerman’s attorney, Lisa Kimmel, did not immediately respond to a request for comment.
+Angelina Zimmerman’s attorney, Lisa Kimmel, did not immediately respond to a request for comment.

-The city has 60 days from the date of filing to settle the claim, before Angelica Zimmerman is free to file a lawsuit in Pima County Superior Court.
+The city has 60 days from the date of filing to settle the claim, before Angelina Zimmerman is free to file a lawsuit in Pima County Superior Court.